CodeForAfrica/sensors.AFRICA/README.md

 MIT License

-Copyright (c) 2018 africapractice, Code for Africa, iHub
+Copyright (c) 2018 Code for Africa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal